 - Midpoint-Riemann sum, M, uses the midpoint of each interval, so .

 For the AP Exams students should know these and be able to compute them.
 The actual values are often given in a table, so the long computation of the function values is not necessary.

 Another way of approximating the area between the graph and the x-axis is to use trapezoids formed by joining the points at the ends of each sub-interval.
 The areas can be figured individually and added or the value, T, can be found by averaging the left- and right-Riemann sums, .
 This trapezoid approximation is usually closer to the true value than the other left- or right sums.

 Whenever you are dealing with approximations, you should have some sense of how good they are.
 All of the approximations discussed will get closer to the true area if more values (more partition points) are used.

 If the graph is increasing on the interval, then the left-sum is an underestimate of the actual value and the right-sum is an overestimate.
-If the curve is decreasing then the right-sums are underestimates and the left-sums are underestimates.
+If the curve is decreasing, then the right-sums are underestimates and the left-sums are overestimates.
 (To see why, draw a sketch.)

-If the graph is concave up the trapezoid approximation is an overestimate and the midpoint is an underestimate.
-If the graph is concave down then trapezoids give an underestimate and the midpoint an overestimate.
-(To see how these work, draw a sketch.
+If the graph is concave up the trapezoid approximation is an overestimate, and the midpoint is an underestimate.
+If the graph is concave down, then trapezoids give an underestimate and the midpoint an overestimate.
+(To see how this works, draw a sketch.
 For the midpoint draw the tangent line at the midpoint to the sides of the sub-interval; this trapezoid has the same area as the rectangle drawn at the midpoint of the interval.
 Why?)